-x is similar to y (where the similarity depends for its strength upon some assumption which begs the question).
+x is similar to y, where the similarity depends for its strength upon some assumption which begs the question.

 Do animals deserve the same respect as black people?
 That's the question posed in an online exhibit by People for the Ethical Treatment of Animals.
-The exhibit pairs a slave auction with a cattle auction, two hanging black men with a hanging steer, herded Native Americans with herded cattle, a burning black man with a burning chicken, a shackled black ankle with a chained elephant hoof, and a pygmy in a zoo with a monkey in a dress.
+The exhibit pairs a slave auction with a cattle auction, two hanging black men with a hanging steer, herded Native Americans with herded cattle, a burning black man with a burning chicken, a shackled black ankle with a chained elephant hoof, and a pygmy in a zoo with a monkey in a dress.2

-This argument begs an important question concerning the moral status of nonhuman animals.
-Of course, many advocates of animal rights and ethical vegetarianism consider all animals to be morally equal, so for them this is not a disanalogy.
-For the audience at whom such arguments are directed, however, there is a moral difference between human beings and other animals.
+This type of argument begs an important question concerning the moral status of nonhuman animals.
+Of course, some advocates of animal rights and ethical vegetarianism consider all animals to be morally equal, so for them this is not a disanalogy.
+For many in the audience at whom such arguments are directed, however, there is a moral difference between human beings and other animals.
 In fact, much of the moral outrage at the Nazi atrocities comes from the treatment of Jews "like animals", as we say, violating their human dignity.
 Thus, without the underlying assumption of the moral equality of humans and other animals, the analogy between the Holocaust and so-called "factory farming" is superficial.
 If it is not wrong to kill animals for food, then it is not wrong to do so efficiently and in large numbers.

 This is not to deny that there is inhumane treatment of animals; rather, that there is a moral equivalence between such inhumanity and the inhuman treatment of persons, such as blacks and Jews.
 Furthermore, if all animals are morally equal, then killing animals for food is equivalent to murder.
 However, this claim must be shown by a separate argument, and cannot be established by the analogies with the Holocaust or slavery, which logically depend upon it.